 Avoid excess weight

 More and more people are overweight or obese.
 This increases the risk of many diseases including high blood pressure, high sugar and lipid levels.
 The combination of these effects is called metabolic syndrome.
 Serious consequences of obesity include type 2 diabetes mellitus and increased cardiovascular risk.
 These are a serious threat to kidney health.
 Therefore, try to reach and maintain your normal weight.
 A healthy diet and sufficient exercise can help you to achieve this.

 Reduce your salt consumption

 Salt is vital for the body.
 Too much, however, is harmful.
 Since the kidneys have to excrete excess salt, they are put under strain by high salt consumption.
 In addition, salt consumption has a negative effect on blood pressure and blood vessels, thereby increasing the risk of cardiovascular disease.
 Three to six grams of salt per day are recommended.
 This is equivalent to one teaspoon.

 Be careful with salt and alternatively season your dishes with herbs and spices.
 Avoiding salt may be difficult at first, but your taste buds can adjust quickly.

 Watch out for processed foods such as bread, sausage, cheese and especially convenience foods.
 They often contain a lot of hidden salt.

 Eat a balanced and healthy diet

-Eating a healthy diet can help to prevent kidney disease itself as well as preventing many of the diseases that may cause damage to the kidneys in the first place.
+Eating a healthy diet can help to prevent kidney disease itself as well as prevent many of the diseases that may cause damage to the kidneys in the first place.
 What does healthy eating mean?

 – Prepare as many fresh meals as possible.